oliversd/gige/README.md

 npm install -g ganache-cli
 ```

 Optionally you can install IPFS.
+But highly recomended.

 ### Installing